Jpere905/Jpere905/README.md

 ### Some of my most recent projects:
 ### NYT Text Analyzer
-Used Python and the Natural Language Tool Kit (NLTK) to analyze the frequency of word occurrences in specific categories of articles.
-Presented data to user via Streamlit framework and in graph and word-cloud form
+Used Python and the Natural Language Tool Kit (NLTK) to analyze frequency of word occurrences in specific categories of articles.
+Presented data to user in graph and word-cloud form via Streamlit framework.
 ![Streamlit Gif](Streamlit.gif)